Audi A7 Sportback hatchback - Engines, drive & performance

 The A7 55 TFSI uses a 3.0-litre V6.
 It boasts 335bhp, but has less low-down pulling power than the equivalent diesel.
 The automatic gearbox can sometimes be felt hunting for gears, and this makes it hard work to extract the best performance from the engine.
 It’s no slouch when driven flat-out though, getting from 0-62mph in just 5.3 seconds.
 It comes with four-wheel drive as standard, programmed to send most power to the front wheels in normal driving, but send pulling power to the rear wheels if needed.

-Look closely at the A7's tail, and if you spot a 55 TFSIe badge, the powertrain is very different to the 55 TFSI version listed above.
-Instead of a V6 there's a 2.0-litre turbocharged petrol under the bonnet with 248bhp, but it still gets a 55 badge thanks to an electric motor bringing its total output up to 362bhp.
+Look closely at the A7's rear and if you spot a 50 TFSIe or 55 TFSIe badge, the powertrain is very different to the pure petrol 55 TFSI version listed above.
+Instead of a V6, there's a 2.0-litre turbocharged petrol under the bonnet supported by a couple of electric motors pushing out either 297bhp in the 50 TFSIe or 364bhp in the 55 TFSIe.

-The power on offer helps the car get from 0-62mph in an impressive 5.6 seconds, but like a few other potent plug-in hybrids with four-cylinder engines we've driven, it doesn't always feel as quick as its on-paper stats suggest.
-There isn't the easily accessible shove of the six-cylinder diesel versions, and while far from unruly, its four-cylinder soundtrack is better suited to a hot hatchback than a car costing around £80,000.
+The power on offer helps the cars get from 0-62mph in an impressive 6.3 or 5.7 seconds respectively, but like a few other potent plug-in hybrids with four-cylinder engines we've driven, they don’t always feel as quick as the on-paper stats suggest.
+There isn't the easily accessible shove of the six-cylinder diesel versions and, while far from unruly, the four-cylinder soundtrack is better suited to a hot hatchback than a car costing around £80,000.
 The 55 TFSIe is at its best in EV mode, when the sheer refinement of the electric motor makes the A7 feel refined and special.

 Which Is Best?